Bahamas hands over FTX founder to the US to face charges

 Bahamas’s attorney general’s office said that Bankman-Fried would be leaving for the United States later Wednesday, noting he had waived his right to challenge the extradition.

 Reporters on the scene witnessed Bankman-Fried leaving a Magistrate Court in Nassau in a dark SUV earlier Wednesday.
 The vehicle was later seen arriving at a private airfield by Nassau’s airport, from which he is expected to be flown to the United States.
-He is due to land at Westchester County Airport in New York and will likely appear in front of a U.S. judge on Thursday.
+He is due to land in New York and will likely appear in front of a U.S. judge on Thursday.

+“The Bahamas has determined that the provisional arrest, and subsequent written consent by (Bankman-Fried) to be extradited without formal extradition proceedings satisfies the requirements of the (extradition treaty between the U.S. and the Bahamas) and our nation’s Extradition Act,” said Bahamian Attorney General Ryan Pinder, in a statement.

 Bahamian authorities arrested Bankman-Fried last week at the request of the U.S. government.
 U.S. prosecutors allege he played a central role in the rapid collapse of FTX and hid its problems from the public and investors.
 The Securities and Exchange Commission said Bankman-Fried illegally used investors’ money to buy real estate on behalf of himself and his family.